 Finally, when Bear comes to visit, we plan ways to keep them both entertained.
-Like Chloe when she was a puppy, he has two speeds: Energizer Bunny and Zonked Out.
-So brain games (we have a hefty list of 14 games to play with your dog), practicing new tricks, learning basic commands, and lots of games of fetch are part of the furry festivities.
+Like Chloe when she was a puppy, the new puppy has two speeds: Energizer Bunny and Zonked Out.
+So brain games (we have a hefty list of 14 games to play with your dog), practicing new tricks, learning basic commands, and lots of games of fetch are part of the festivities.
 I use treats, plenty of head rubs, and heaping amounts of praise during the brief sessions.

 BTW, if you’re curious to see which tricks Chloe and Bear have learned, please check out my companion blog post: Sit.
 Stay.
 Come.
 Two Pups Practice Together.

 It’s been such a joy to welcome another furry family member to our pack.
 If you’re considering a second dog, I hope your little fur baby’s arrival is a positive, happy time for both your adult pup, the new puppy, and your entire family pack.